alakajam-team/alakajam-poc/README.md

 ## Troubleshooting

-* Debugging fails/shows no output on VSCode
+* **Debugging fails/shows no output on VSCode**

-Use this as your `.vscode/launch.json`:
+Use this as your `.vscode/launch.json`.
+Note that this does not build the sources and you should probably launch a `tsc: watch` task separately.

 ```
 {